 To avoid periodontal disease, feed your cat a healthy diet, have appropriate chew toys, brush your cat’s teeth daily, and take your pet in for a professional teeth cleaning as recommended by your vet.
 Appropriate chew toys are those that are soft such as rope or rubber toys.
 Do not let your cat chew on hard objects, like rocks because that gesture could cause breakage in the teeth.

-Your vet should be able to tell you if your kitty needs a dental or not.
+Your vet should be able to tell you if your kitty needs a dental or not – there is no rule of thumb about how often they should be done.
+It’s completely subjective.

 Thank you to my mom’s gorgeous Caymus for showing off his pearly whites in the photo on this post.